Mixtape Medley CAL. A New Crochet Blanket Pattern

 birthday flowers

 I got my hair cut off too, so when I went out to dinner on Saturday night (The Five Bells in Clyst Hydon- very nice) I felt all new and swooshy.
 I didn’t feel so new and swooshy when we went out for lunch on Sunday (The Rock Inn on Dartmoor).
-A roast dinner sorted me out but, crikey, I felt rough yesterday.
-I took loads of pictures of Haytor whilst there, which I’ll post in a day or two.
+A roast dinner sorted me out but crikey, I felt rough yesterday.

 granny blanket

-I also finished a blanket, one that I’m really pleased with.
-I especially love the border, which is the same pattern I used for my granny shawl.
-It’s Stylecraft Special dk.
+I also finished a colourful granny square blanket, which I’m really pleased with.
+I especially love the border, which uses the same scalloped edging as my granny shawl crochet pattern.
+This blanket is all Stylecraft Special dk.

 big granny square blanket